 Creative commons

-Creative Commons is a non-profit organization that works to increase the amount of creativity (cultural, educational, and scientific content) in 'the commons' - the body of work that is available to the public for free and legal sharing, use, repurposing, and remixing.
+Creative Commons is a non-profit organization that works to increase the amount of creativity (cultural, educational, and scientific content) in 'the commons'.
+The commons refers to a body of work that is available to the public for free to legally share, use, repurpose, and remix.

 Creative Commons provides free, easy-to-use legal tools that give everyone from individual creators to major companies and institutions a simple, standardized way to pre-clear copyrights to their creative work.
 CC licenses let people easily change their copyright terms from the default of 'all rights reserved' to 'some rights reserved.